chubberlisk/website/README.md

 This is the personal website for Wen Ting Wang.
 Originally, it served as an informal CV and portfolio but currently a rebuild is underway for the second time.

-For repository of the previous version of the website: https://github.com/chubberlisk/chubberlisk.github.io.
+For the repository of the previous version of the website: https://github.com/chubberlisk/chubberlisk.github.io.

 For the previous version of the website: <a href="https://chubberlisk.github.io">https://chubberlisk.github.io</a>.